softmatterlab/SmartTrap/README.md

 **Preparing the holes of the glass slides**
 To make holes in the glass slides you can either use glass drill or a laser cutter.
-The optimal settings will again depend on the model of the laser cutter.
+The optimal settings will depend on the model of the laser cutter.
 Recommended is to use multiple repetitions.
 If you instead use a drill carefully check that all the holes are placed in the correct position.

 ### Assembling a chamber